Sister My Sister

 Sister My Sister is a 1994 film starring British actresses Julie Walters, Joely Richardson, and Jodhi May.
 The film was directed by Nancy Meckler and written by Wendy Kesselman, based on her own play, My Sister in This House.

-The film is based on a true incident in Le Mans, France in 1933 called the Papin murder case, where two sisters brutally murdered their employer and her daughter.
-The murder shocked the country, and there was much speculation about the sisters, including allegations that they were having an incestous lesbian affair.
+The film is based on a true incident in Le Mans, France, in 1933 called the Papin murder case, where two sisters brutally murdered their employer and her daughter.
+The murder shocked the country, and there was much speculation about the sisters, including allegations that they were having an incestuous lesbian affair.

 Plot

-In 1933 France, Christine (Richardson) is the maid of a well-to-do middle-aged widow (Julie Walters) and her teenage daughter (Sophie Thursfield).
+In 1933 France, Christine (Richardson) is the maid of the well-to-do middle-aged widow Madame Danzard (Julie Walters) and her teenage daughter Isabelle (Sophie Thursfield).
 Her younger sister, Lea (May) is hired on the recommendation of Christine.
 The two sisters become increasingly alienated from their employer, separated by barriers between the classes.
-The employer and her daughter look down on the sisters for the most trivial things, and it soon becomes the norm for the two pairs of women to not even speak directly to each other.
+The Danzards look down on the sisters for trivial things, and it soon becomes the norm for the two pairs of women to not even speak directly to each other.

-With only each other to turn to, the sisters' relationship becomes sexual, adding to the tension between the sisters and their employer.
+With only each other to turn to, the sisters' relationship becomes sexual, adding to the tension between the sisters and the Danzards.
 Both of them deal with trauma brought on by strained relationships with their mother and others of the church.
-Over time, there are continual rumors of the employer’s daughter getting married and moving out.
-Christine becomes paranoid and jealous that Lea will go with her when that day comes, and she’ll be left with nothing and no one, but Lea assures her this isn’t the case.
-Christine fears she is a monster like her mother.
+Lea was always their mother's favorite and after Christine convinces her to no longer give her all their earnings, there is a falling out and they cut ties with her.
+Following this, they have more money for themselves, their work begins slipping, and they become more thin and tired, all of which is noted by the meticulous Madame Danzard.
+Over time, there are continual rumors of Isabelle getting married and moving out.
+Christine becomes paranoid and jealous that Lea will go with her when that day comes, leaving her with nothing and no one, but Lea assures her this isn’t the case.
+Christine fears she is a monster like her mother; she has clear anger problems, but the emotionally fragile Lea remains with her.

-One day, the iron blows a fuse and burns the daughter’s blouse Lea was preparing.
-Short on money and time, the sisters resign themselves to their fate; when their employer and her daughter return from a shopping trip, Christine tries to explain what happened.
+One day, the iron blows a fuse and burns Isabelle’s blouse as Lea was preparing it.
+Short on money and time, the sisters resign themselves to their fate; when the Danzards return from a shopping trip, Christine tries to explain what happened.
 The widow claims she knows about the incestuous relationship between the sisters and they’ll never work again once word gets out.
 The sisters fly into a rage and brutally murder the widow and her daughter.
 The movie ends on a crime report detailing the state of the corpses as someone knocks on the mansion door.
 The sisters cling to each other desperately as audio plays of an investigator questioning them about the murder, followed by Christine screaming for Lea.